Triplemanía XXXI: Storylines

-Triplemanía XXXI will feature an undetermined number of professional wrestling matches across the three nights, with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
-Wrestlers will portray either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they engage in a series of tension-building events, which will culminate in a wrestling match.
+Triplemanía XXXI featured 22 professional wrestling matches across the three nights, with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
+Wrestlers portrayed either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they engaged in a series of tension-building events, which culminated in a wrestling match.

-During a press conference on January 17, 2023, AAA announced that Triplemanía XXXI would be themed around the Guerra de Rivalidades tournament, in which four pareja increíble tag teams will compete in matches across the three nights, with the winning team facing each other in a Lucha de Apuestas match on the third night.
+During a press conference on January 17, 2023, AAA announced that Triplemanía XXXI would be themed around the Guerra de Rivalidades tournament, in which four pareja increíble tag teams will compete in matches across the first two nights, with the members of the team that loses in the finals facing each other in a Lucha de Apuestas match on the third night.
 The teams participating in the tournament are Psycho Clown and Sam Adonis, Pagano and Rush El Toro Blanco, Pentagón Jr. and Alberto El Patrón, and Blue Demon Jr. and DMT Azul.
 On February 27, it was announced that Pagano was pulled from the tournament due to an injury and would be replaced by a mystery partner.
+During a press conference on March 28, Rush's new partner was revealed as L.A.
+Park.

 During a press conference on February 27, 2023, AAA announced that a Steel Cage match featuring 10 luchadores enmascarados would take place at the Triplemanía XXXI: Monterrey event.
 The last two wrestlers who do not escape from the cage will compete in a Lucha de Apuestas Mask vs. Mask match.
 The participants in the match were revealed as Laredo Kid, Antifaz del Norte, Octagón Jr., Villano III Jr., Argenis, Myzteziz Jr., Aero Star, La Parka Negra, Dralístico, and Taurus.
+During a press conference on March 28, it was announced that Dralístico would be replaced in the match by Abismo Negro Jr.